Skip to main content

 Zoom Room

-Split socials (dinner at multiple locations - see notice board) followed by post-dinner social - drinks in a bar Dinner: various locations;
+Split socials (dinner at multiple locations - see notice board) followed by post-dinner social Dinner: various locations;

-Lunch (a selection of vegetarian sandwiches, finger foods and dessert) and closing comments Bewick Hall, City Library
+Lunch (a selection of vegetarian sandwiches, finger foods and dessert) and closing comments Herbert Gallery, Studio

 Zoom Room